Exploring Many-body Interactions Through Quantum Fisher Information: Motivating example

-where we denoted the variances corresponding to the standard limit and the Heisenberg limit as SL and HL, respectively.
+where we denoted the values of variances coinciding with the standard limit and the Heisenberg limit for one-body Hamiltonians and entangled states as SL and HL, respectively.
 Here, it is also worth noting that the ordering of maximal variance is not due to the possibility of obtaining higher eigenvalues with changing interaction type or the number of terms in the Hamiltonian since they are all normalised in the same manner.
 This simple example shows that variance of a Hamiltonian calculated in a product state may be exploited as a tool for detecting many-body interaction terms.